 Carrie DiMatteo, PhD

-Dr. DiMatteo has presented widely on the psychology of self-focused attention in social interactions, particularly in how self-focused attention relates to self-consciousness, self-esteem, and social anxiety.
-In the ME Lab, we will study why we think about ourselves when engaging with someone else, and how relational threats and bolsters to the self, intending to make people feel good or bad about the self, might interact with people’s focus of attention on the self.
+The ME lab focuses on self-focused attention, which means paying attention to yourself (your thoughts, feelings, and how you are coming across) during social situations.
+We look at how this inward focus relates to self-consciousness, self-esteem, and social anxiety.
+We also study how relational threats and bolsters to the self, intending to make people feel good or bad about the self, might interact with people’s focus of attention on the self./p>

 Leadership